ResearchKit/ResearchKit/docs-standalone/coding-style-guide.md

 #### 1.3.
 Line Wrapping

-Hard wrap lines that exceed 140 characters.
+Hard-wrap lines that exceed 140 characters.
 You can configure the column guide on *Xcode*: `Preferences -> Text Editing -> Page guide at column: 140`.

-When hard wrapping method calls, give each parameter its own line.
+When hard-wrapping method calls, give each parameter its own line.
 Align each parameter using the colon before the parameter (*Xcode* does this for you by default).

     // DO
     - (void)doSomethingWithFoo:(Foo *)foo